glycerine/go-capnproto/README.md

 Big news!
 Version 2.0 of the go-bindings, authored by Ross Light, is now released and newly available!
 It features capnproto RPC and capabilities support.
 See https://github.com/zombiezen/go-capnproto2 for the v2 code and docs.

 This repository (https://github.com/glycerine/go-capnproto) is now being called version 1.0 of the go bindings for capnproto.
 It does not have RPC (it was created before the RPC protocol was defined).
-Version 1 have schema generating tools such as https://github.com/glycerine/bambam.
-Personally I have many projects that use capnp (for schema based serialization) with mangos (for network transport; https://github.com/gdamore/mangos ).
+Version 1 has schema generating tools such as https://github.com/glycerine/bambam.
+Personally I have many projects that use v1 with mangos for network transport; https://github.com/gdamore/mangos.
 Here is an example of using them together: https://github.com/glycerine/goq.
+Nonetheless, for new projects, especially once v2 has been hardened and tested, v2 should be preferred.

 Version 1 will be maintained for applications that currently use it.
 However new users, new features and new code contributions should be directed to the version 2 code base to take advantage of the RPC and capabilities.